"Carts in Progress" analyses

 To help you interpret these values at best, we also put various visualizations, such as this heat map, allowing you to apprehend the most favorable times to buy :

-This analysis allows you to list all transactions that have occurred on your site, combined with all the properties you have measured:
+This filtered analysis on transaction events (transaction.*) allows you to list all transactions that have occurred on your site, combined with all the properties you have measured:

 - Payment method,